JoGed/EnsembleDFT-ML/README.md

 This code provides the ML training & testing methods used in the paper "Machine learning the derivative discontinuity of density-functional theory" (https://arxiv.org/abs/2106.16075)

 #### To run the code we propose to do the following steps:

 * Read the requirements.
-The python version and necessary packages (+versions) which have been used for the training are listed here
+The python version and necessary packages (+versions) which have been used for the ML training & testing are listed here
 * Copy all files into an arbitrary directory where you create the new folders *TrainingsSets*, *TestSetsSpecial* and *Pics*.
 * Download the *Sets.zip* from https://zenodo.org/record/5091466#.YOwD-TqxVH4.
   It contains the files